PeterZSwallow/CryptoDeepTools/02BreakECDSAcryptography/README.md

 All dependencies included in code.

 [calculate.py](https://github.com/PeterZSwallow/CryptoDeepTools/blob/main/02BreakECDSAcryptography/calculate.py)  - count d (private key) if you have k-nonce R S Z. It's a trivial.
-#Cryptographic Context: This script performs ECDSA private key recovery.
+</br>Cryptographic Context: This script performs ECDSA private key recovery.
 In secure implementations, the nonce K must be cryptographically random and never reused or leaked.
 If K is known (as in this script), the private key can be trivially recovered.
 Modular Arithmetic: All operations are performed modulo N, the order of the secp256k1 curve, ensuring results stay within the valid scalar field.
 Safety: The code includes proper error handling for the modular inverse and correctly handles negative values in the extended GCD implementation.